Ptolemy XII Auletes: Background and early life

 The date of Ptolemy XII's birth is thus uncertain.
 If he was the son of Cleopatra IV, he was probably born around 117 BC and followed around a year later by a brother, known as Ptolemy of Cyprus.
-In 117 BC, Ptolemy IX was governor of Cyprus, but in 116 BC his father Ptolemy VIII died and he returned to Alexandria, becoming the junior co-regent of his grandmother Cleopatra II and his mother Cleopatra III.
-Cleopatra II died in 115 BC; shortly afterwards Cleopatra III forced Ptolemy IX to divorce Cleopatra IV, who fled into exile.
+In 117 BC, Ptolemy IX was governor of Cyprus, but in 116 BC he returned to Alexandria upon the death of his father, Ptolemy VIII.
+At this point, Ptolemy IX became the junior co-regent of his grandmother Cleopatra II and his mother, Cleopatra III.
+In 115 BC, his mother forced him to divorce Cleopatra IV, who fled into exile.
 The former Egyptian queen married the Seleucid king Antiochus IX, but she was murdered by his half-brother and rival Antiochus VIII in 112 BC.
 Ptolemy IX meanwhile had been remarried to Cleopatra Selene, with whom he had a daughter, Berenice III.
 By 109 BC, Ptolemy IX had begun the process of introducing Ptolemy XII to public life.
 In that year, Ptolemy XII served as the Priest of Alexander and Ptolemaic kings (an office which Ptolemy IX otherwise held himself throughout his reign) and had a festival established in his honour in Cyrene.
 Relations between Ptolemy IX and his mother deteriorated.
 In 107 BC she forced him to flee Alexandria for Cyprus and replaced him as co-regent with his younger brother, Ptolemy X. Justin mentions that Ptolemy IX left two sons behind when he fled Alexandria.
 Chris Bennett argues that these sons should be identified as Ptolemy XII and Ptolemy of Cyprus.

 Ptolemy IX made an attempt to reclaim the Ptolemaic throne in 103 BC by invading Judaea.
 At the start of this war, Cleopatra III sent her grandsons to the island of Kos along with her treasure in order to protect them.
 There, Ptolemy XII and Ptolemy of Cyprus seem to have been captured by Mithridates VI of Pontus in 88 BC, at the outbreak of the First Mithridatic War.
 Ironically, their father had reclaimed the Egyptian throne around the same time.
 They were held by Mithridates as hostages until 80 BC.
 At some point during this period, probably in 81 or 80 BC, they were engaged to two of Mithridates' daughters, Mithridatis and Nyssa.
 Meanwhile, Ptolemy IX died in December 81 BC and was succeeded by Berenice III.
-In April 80 BC, Ptolemy X's son Ptolemy XI was installed as Berenice III's co-regent.
+In April 80 BC, Ptolemy X's son Ptolemy XI was installed as Berenice III's husband and co-regent.
 He promptly murdered her and was himself killed by an angry Alexandrian mob.
 The Alexandrians then summoned Ptolemy XII to Egypt to assume the kingship; his brother, also named Ptolemy, became king of Cyprus, where he would reign until 58 BC.